daixiong-wong/airflow-ml-pipeline/report.md

 )
 ```

+The `start_task` acts as the entry point of the DAG without performing any operations.
+This is followed by the `data_quality_task` which performs data quality checks to ensure that the input data meets predefined criteria.
+Once the data is validated, the `train_and_evaluate` task trains a regression model and evaluates its performance using RMSE.
+Next, the `is_deployable_task` task evaluates the performance of the model and directs the workflow to either the `deploy()` or `notify()` task.
+If the model's performance satisfies the condition, the `deploy()` task will execute the deployment process.
+Otherwise, the workflow will be directed to the `notify()` task which will send a notification, signaling that deployment is not possible.
+Lastly. the `end_task` task marks the conclusion of the workflow, ensuring the DAG completes successfully regardless of the branch taken.

 **Key Highlights:**
 - **Sequential Flow**: Tasks are connected using the `>>` operator to ensure orderly execution.
 - **Branching Logic**: The `is_deployable_task` determines whether the pipeline flows to the `deploy()` task or the `notify()` task.